rmavis/cms/templates/specs/readme.md

 ## Groups

 Group specs differ from the others.
 Their purpose is different: rather than specifying an object, a Group spec specifies how to build a collection of objects.
-So it needs no `fields` method, no instance methods at all.
-Instead, it needs a few module methods:
+So it needs no `fields` method, because it won't contain fields.
+Instead, it will contain `items`, and methods for determining exactly what those items are.

+All groups need a couple module methods:
 - path: which returns a (string) path to the directory to read through
 - filter, which receives a hash and returns a boolean indicating whether the object represented by that hash should be built and included in the group

+A group spec can also include a `prepare` method.
+If it does, the method must receive an array (of Templates) and return pretty much whatever.
+The purpose of the `prepare` method is to enable arbitrary transformation of the Templates that comprise the Group.
+If the spec defines this method, it will be called just before creating the Group.
+Else, not.

+A group spec should also define a `view_file` instance method.
+Groups, like Pages, will `extend` the spec, and thereby inherit its instance methods.
+The file path returned by the `view_file` method will be used in the same way it is with Pages, etc.